 After compiling the executable with debugging symbols for the host machine and starting GDBServer on the target board, you are ready to start debugging using GDB.
-Because it is easy to start GDB and establish a connection using the shell on the host machine, this is a good way to test your GDB and GDBServer setup before using Eclipse.
+Testing GDB and establishing a connection using the shell on the host machine is a good way to test your GDB and GDBServer setup before using Eclipse.